kragen/yamemex/README.md

 - dismissing annotation popup
 - storing original date for annotations so they stay in order (perhaps linked from latest date)
-- auto-selecting placeholder text so you can just start typing instead of working to delete the placeholder text for a new annotation
 - running when page starts loading, rather than when it finishes loading
 - handling URL changes that don't reload the page
 - centering "see all" link